gregsaun/bear_extruder_and_x_axis/README.md

 1. Open source by providing STL and Autodesk Fusion 360 files (STEP file will come later)

-### Ongoing

-1. MK2s version
-1. Fan shroud
-1. Provide STEP files

 ## Status

 :warning: This is an ongoing development, not even a beta version for now.
 Use it with care.
 Any feedback is very welcome :relaxed:

+Ongoing tasks :
+1. MK2s version
+1. Fan shroud
+1. Provide STEP files